himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/LuJYMCbIbPk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<div class="caption">The first video of the serries, 2 Gaming PCS 1 Tower</div>
+<div class="caption">The first video of the serries, 2 Gaming PCs 1 Tower</div>
 </center>

-I was able to temporarily run
-Proxmox and Unraid on my desktop, and pass my gpu directly to Fedora VMs.
-While it was a neat experiment, I realized the setup it can be a bit of a pain.
+I was able to temporarily run both Proxmox and Unraid on my desktop, and pass my gpu directly to Fedora VMs.
+While it was a neat experiment, I realized it can be a quite a pain.

-I currently only have one GPU in my desktop, so to pass it to the VM I had to disable it from the host, and pass it along.
-This meant that I had to start the VMs from another device (which isn't *that* bad), but worse, the gpu would often get stuck while being passed around so I always had to reboot my hoest whenever the VM restarted... which defeated the point.
+I currently only have one GPU in my desktop, so to pass it to the VM I had to disable it from the host.
+Not having a GPU for the host system meant that I had to start the VMs from another device, which honestly isn't *that* bad.
+The much worse issue however, was that the gpu would often get stuck while being passed around, so I had to reboot my host whenever the VM restarted... which defeated the point.

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6T_-HMkgxt0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

-So to *really* utilize VFIO and have a more stable setup, I would want a second GPU.
-Honestly though, I realized this setup wasn't what I was looking for.
-KVM gpu passthrough is a great option if you run Linux as your main computer, but want to be able to boot into a Windows VM to play games, but VFIO is slowly becoming overkill even for *that*, as gaming support on Linux just keeps getting better.
+So to *properly* utilize VFIO and have a more stable setup, I would want a second GPU.
+I truth though, I realized this setup wasn't what I was looking for.
+KVM gpu passthrough is a great option if you run Linux as your main computer, but want to be able to boot into a Windows VM to play games.
+But GPU passthrough is slowly becoming overkill even for *that*, as gaming support on Linux keeps getting better.

-Aside from having an occasional Windows VM to play around with, I mostly wanted to just run Linux VMs on a Linux host.
-I needed to figure out how to let my VMs utilize the power of my GPU, without the complications of GPU passthrough...
+Aside from having an occasional Windows VM to play around with, I mostly want to run Linux VMs on a Linux host.
+I needed to figure out how to let my VMs utilize the *power* of my GPU, without the complications of GPU passthrough...

 ### Virgil

-Let me introduce, [virgil](https://virgil3d.github.io).
-According to the projects website:
+Introducing, [virgil](https://virgil3d.github.io).
+According to the project's website:

 >Virgil is a research project to investigate the possibility of creating a virtual 3D GPU for use inside qemu virtual machines, that allows the guest operating system to use the capabilities of the host GPU to accelerate 3D rendering.
 The plan is to have a guest GPU that is fully independent of the host GPU.

-So, Virgil basically allows libvirt to create *virtual 3D GPUs* to use in VMs.
+So, Virgil essentially allows libvirt to create *virtual 3D GPUs*, that work with the host GPU for 3D acceleratuon.
 This means, that I *should* be able to get high performing VMs, including the graphics, on my Linux desktop.

 ## Setup